LiniovasDovydas/tmdb-typescript-wrapper/README.md

 // tmdb will expose all the methods from the TMDb API const tmdb = createTMDbInstance({ apiKey: "YOUR_TMDB_KEY" });

-// to get authorized session methods and session id for independent requests const authSessionId = tmdb.getAuthorizedSessionId({
+// to get authorized session id const authSessionId = tmdb.getAuthorizedSessionId({
   username: "",
   password: "",
 });

-// to get guest session methods and session id for independent requests const guestSessionId = tmdb.getGuestSessionId();
+// to get guest session id
+const guestSessionId = tmdb.getGuestSessionId();
 ```